isomorphic-software/smartclient-docs/classes/DateChooser.md

 ## Attr: DateChooser.startYear

 ### Description
 Earliest year that may be selected.

-If set to null, no minimum year is enforced.

 If this chooser was opened by a [DateItem](DateItem.md#class-dateitem), the default is inherited from [DateItem.startDate](DateItem.md#attr-dateitemstartdate).
 Otherwise, the default is 10 years before today.

 When opened from a [RelativeDateItem](RelativeDateItem.md#class-relativedateitem), this property and [DateChooser.endYear](#attr-datechooserendyear) are defaulted to null, and the year-picker shows years surrounding the current year, according to [startYearRange](#attr-datechooserstartyearrange) and [endYearRange](#attr-datechooserendyearrange).